Open Source Links: https://github.com/marek357/lora_interp

 TL;DR: TopKLora is a fine-tuning adapter, interpretable by design with functionally causal features to the downstream task

 Abstract: Model diffing finds the representational differences between a base and a fine-tuned model.
-However, current sparse dictionary learning based methods are trained post-hoc on a reconstruction loss, which results in features that often fail to be functionally causal for model behaviour.
-In this work, we introduce TopKLoRA -- a LoRA-like adapter, which retains LoRA’s adapter-style deployment and low-rank updates while exposing a input-conditioned, discrete selection of feature directions that provide controllable levers for the model behaviour, unlike reconstruction-trained features.
+Leading approaches use sparse-dictionary learning.
+However, these methods are trained post-hoc on a reconstruction loss, which results in features that often fail to be functionally causal for model behaviour.
+In this work, we introduce TopKLoRA -- a LoRA-like adapter, which retains LoRA’s adapter-style deployment and low-rank updates while exposing an input-conditioned, discrete selection of feature directions that provide controllable levers for the model behaviour, unlike reconstruction-trained features.

 Different from standard LoRA, we do not train a low-rank dense adapter, but instead a high-rank sparse adapter by applying the TopK sparsity in the adapter space, incentivising interpretability, while retaining the conceptual idea of LoRA.